Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Related Work

-Recently, there has been an increasing number of OSS supply chain attacks which inject malicious code into packages, with package registries such as NPM and PyPI being the largest targets~\cite{pypinpm, hundredsnpm}.
+\textbf{Malicious Package Detection.} Recently, there has been an increasing number of OSS supply chain attacks \tosemminorrevision{that} inject malicious code into packages, with package registries such as NPM and PyPI being the largest targets~\cite{pypinpm, hundredsnpm}.
 Ohm et al.~\cite{ohm2020backstabber} were the first to systematically investigate malicious packages.
 They collected 174 real-world malicious packages from NPM, PyPI and RubyGems.
 Using this dataset, they manually analyzed how malicious behavior was injected (e.g., via typosquatting) and triggered (e.g., on installation), what the objective (e.g., data exfiltration) of malicious behavior was, and whether obfuscation was employed.
-Since then, various approaches have been proposed to detect malicious packages, mostly in the NPM and PyPI ecosystem.
+Similarly, Guo et al.~\cite{guo2023empirical} conducted an empirical study to understand the characteristics of the malicious code lifecycle in the PyPI ecosystem.
+Various approaches have also been proposed to detect malicious packages, mostly in NPM and PyPI.